Andrew Norton is professor in the practice of higher education policy at the Australian National University's Centre for Social Research and Methods.

-Andrew Norton directs the higher education program at the Grattan Institute.
+Prior to joining the ANU Mr Norton directed the higher education program at the Grattan Institute between 2011 and 2019.

 Mr Norton is the author or co-author of many articles, reports and other publications on higher education issues.
 These include Dropping out: the benefits and costs of trying university (2018), HELP for the future: fairer repayment of student debt (2016), The cash nexus: how teaching funds research in Australian universities (2015) and a widely-used reference report on higher education trends and policies, Mapping Australian higher education.